 If you file a premium payment after the due date, we will bill the plan for late charges.
 The late charges include both interest and penalty charges.
 The charges are based on the outstanding premium amount due on the due date.
 PBGC also may assess penalties under ERISA section 4071 for failure to timely provide premium-related information.

 The late payment interest charge is set by ERISA, and we cannot waive it.
 Interest accrues at the rate imposed under section 6601(a) of the Code (the rate for late payment of taxes) and is compounded daily.
-These rates are published by IRS quarterly and are also posted on the "Interest Rates and Factors" section of the Practitioners Page of PBGC's website.
+These rates are published by IRS quarterly and are also posted on the "Interest Rates and Factors" section on the "Employers & Practitioners" page of PBGC's website.

 Late payments are generally subject to a penalty of 2½% of the late amount per month (or partial month) late, but no more than 50% of the late amount.
 However, in the event a plan discovers and corrects an underpayment before PBGC sends written notice that there is or may be a premium delinquency, the 2½% rate is reduced to ½% and the cap is reduced from 50% to 25%.